GDC-ConsumerEdge/parameter-store/docs/user-journeys.md

 ## Fleet Labels

 Fleet labels are key/value pairs associated with a cluster.
-THey are the EPS representation of fleet memebership labels, and example of which may be found [here](https://cloud.google.com/config-connector/docs/reference/resource-docs/gkehub/gkehubmembership).
+THey are the EPS representation of fleet membership labels, and example of which may be found [here](https://cloud.google.com/config-connector/docs/reference/resource-docs/gkehub/gkehubmembership).